-Parties are considered to be related if one party has the ability to control the other party or exercise significant influence over the other party in making financial or operational decisions.
-The Foundation considers as a related party Bulgarian-American Enterprise Fund (the Fund), Muzeiko EOOD, ABF Property EOOD, Muzeiko Foundation, ERG Captial 3 - ADSIP and Braykov's Legal Office.
+Parties are considered to be related if one party directly or indirectly through one or more intermediaries, controls, is controlled by, or is under common control with an entity.
+The Foundation considers as a related party Bulgarian-American Enterprise Fund (the Fund), Muzeiko EOOD, ABF Property EOOD, Muzeiko Foundation, Friends of the Basilica Foundation, ERG Captial 3 - ADSIP, Valentin Stefanov Braykov-Lawyer and Braykov's Legal Office.
+The type of relationship with each of the related parties is described below.